 The Graduate Group in Linguistics offers programs of study leading to the M.A. and Ph.D. degrees.
 Please see the linked pages for specific regulations.
 In addition, our procedures page gives important details about policies and requirements.

-The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
-The University of Pennsylvania does not discriminate on the basis of race, sex, sexual orientation, religion, color, national or ethnic origin, age, disability, or status as a Vietnam era veteran or disabled veteran in the administration of educational policies, programs or activities, admissions policies, scholarship and loan awards, athletic or other University-administered programs or employment.
-Questions or complaints regarding this policy should be directed to the Executive Director, Office of Affirmative Action, 1133 Blockley Hall, University of Pennsylvania, Philadelphia, PA 19104-6021; or telephone 215-898-6993 (voice) or 215-898-7803 (TDD).
+The University of Pennsylvania values an inclusive and diverse learning community and seeks talented students, faculty, and staff from a variety of backgrounds and with a wide range of experiences.
+The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
+Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Franklin Building, 3451 Walnut Street, Suite 421, Philadelphia, PA 19104-6106; or (215) 898-6993.